stdioh321/load-balancing-docker/README.md

 # load-balancing-docker
 A Load Balancer with docker-compose and nginx.

-This test runs 4 docker containers running nginx, 3 of then are nodes with web pages and the last one is the load balancer that each time the page is requested the load balancer delivers one of the nodes.
+This test runs 4 docker containers running nginx, 3 of then are nodes with web pages and the last one is the load balancer that each time the page is requested delivers one of the nodes.

 # Setup